Quantum Weakest Preconditions for Reasoning about Expected Runtimes of Quantum Programs (Extended Version): Introduction

-\textbf{Expected Runtime of Quantum Programs}: The well-known statistical nature of quantum systems immediately suggests us to explore the possibility of extending the techniques discussed above for solving the corresponding problems in quantum computing.
-As a first step, this paper aims at developing a weakest precondition calculus for reasoning about the expected runtimes of quantum programs.
-The results achieved in the studies of expected runtimes of probabilistic programs \cite{kaminski2016, kaminski2018} can provide us with some basic ideas, but several challenges exist in the transition from the probabilistic case to the quantum case: \begin{itemize}\item \textit{Conceptual challenge}: The expected runtime $\mathit{\ert}(S)$ of a probabilistic program $S$ is defined in \cite{kaminski2016, kaminski2018} as a transformer of runtime functions, which are modelled as mappings from the state space to nonnegative real numbers or $\infty$.
-Whenever generalised to the quantum case, these runtime functions and transformer must have an appropriate interpretation in physics as an observable (or mathematically as a Hermitian operator).
-This issue can be resolved based upon the previous work on quantum weakest preconditions \cite{d2006quantum} and quantum Hoare logic \cite{Ying11}.
+\textbf{From Quantum Weakest Preconditions to Quantum Expected Runtimes}: The well-known statistical nature of quantum systems immediately suggests the possibility of extending the techniques discussed above for solving the corresponding problems in quantum computing.
+Fortunately, a foundation for this research was already laid in the seminal work \cite{d2006quantum} where the notion of weakest quantum precondition was defined.
+The aim of this paper is to extend the line of research initiated by \cite{d2006quantum} and to develop a weakest precondition calculus for reasoning about the expected runtimes of quantum programs.
+Our basic ideas in the extension from quantum weakest precondition to quantum expected runtimes are largely inspired by the results achieved in the studies of expected runtimes of probabilistic programs \cite{kaminski2016,kaminski2018}.
+But several challenges exist in the transition from the probabilistic case to the quantum case: \begin{itemize}\item \textit{Conceptual challenge}: The expected runtime $\mathit{\ert}(S)$ of a probabilistic program $S$ is defined in \cite{kaminski2016,kaminski2018} as a transformer of runtime functions, which are modelled as mappings from the state space to nonnegative real numbers or $\infty$ that are linear on the probabilistic combination of states.
+Whenever generalised to the quantum case, expected runtime functions are no longer linear on the superposition of pure states due to the Born rule in quantum mechanics.
+Thus, we need to find an appropriate interpretation for them as observables in quantum physics (or mathematically as Hermitian operators) so that they can be effectively manipulated and computed.
+We resolve this issue using several mathematical techniques developed in the previous work on quantum weakest preconditions \cite{d2006quantum} and quantum Hoare logic \cite{Ying11}.